mkj-gram/rover-android/docs/android/fcm-setup.md

 You will then need to retrieve the Firebase Web API key and set it on your Rover account so that Rover can push notifications through to your app via Firebase.

-Click on the gear icon adjacent to `Project Overview` and select Project Settings.
+Click on the gear icon adjacent to "Project Overview" and select Project Settings.
 ![Firebase Project Overview]({{ "/assets/android/fcm-setup/firebase-project-overview.png" | absolute_url }})

 Click the Cloud Messaging tab to view the Server Key.
 Copy it to your clipboard.
 ![Firebase Cloud Messaging Settings]({{ "/assets/android/fcm-setup/firebase-cloud-messaging-settings.png" | absolute_url }})

-Open your [Rover Dashboard](https://app.rover.io) and select `Settings`.
+Open your [Rover Dashboard](https://app.rover.io) and select "Settings".
 ![Rover]({{ "/assets/android/fcm-setup/rover-dashboard.png" | absolute_url }})

 Click the "Android" tile on the Account Settings screen.